 Factors that contribute to a good APR are similar to the factors that positively affect your overall credit report in general.
 These include having a high credit score, a timely and consistent payment history, paying off loans on time, and not using all the available credit on your credit card from month-to-month.

-Factors that negatively impact APR include bad credit, having a high credit utilization ratio (using all or most of the credit available to you), weak payment history, and more.
-A general rule of thumb when it comes to working towards a good APR is to stay well below your credit limit, pay your bills on time, and not carry a balance each month as much as financially possible.
+Factors that negatively impact APR include bad credit, a high credit utilization ratio (using all or most of the available credit), weak payment history, and more.
+To work towards a good APR, it's important to stay well below your credit limit, pay bills on time, and minimize carrying a balance each month.
+Ultimately, achieving a credit card with a good APR relies on responsible credit card use, sound spending habits, and paying off the balance monthly.
+By prioritizing these three habits, you'll be on your way to accessing better credit card options and even earning rewards.

 Credit Cards with a Low APR